davidweisss/Cold_storage/README.md

 # Securely produce bitcoin private keys for storage
 - Not-yet compromised hardware (rpi with ARM processor)

-- offline key generation and destruction
+- offline key generation and destruction with bitcoin-cli
-- offline signing
+- offline signing with bitcoin-cli

 ## Online.
 Setting up bitcoin and deps
 - A network install is performed on a new / clean sd drive